-We get requests from prospective clients to provide a proposal to “take over” their existing web site, without redesign.
+We get requests from prospective clients to provide a proposal for taking over their existing web site, without redesign.
 We’re happy to look at the situation and see if it is a fit.
-We limit ourselves to WordPress and Wild Apricot web sites for such “takeovers”, and usually review requires both a public version and an admin access look at the web site to see the current status of the site.
+We limit ourselves to WordPress and Wild Apricot web sites for requests for taking over, and usually review requires both a public version and an admin access look at the web site to see the current status of the site.

 Sometimes the prospective client comes with a assumption that the price would be around the same as the prior provider.
 Maybe, maybe not.
 Part of it is likely due to the reason the prospective client is leaving the current admin in the first place.
 We have been in a time for a while now where web designers/developers are leaving the marketplace after several years of trying to make it work, and that is forcing their clients to move on.
 There are LOTS of reasons why the web developer/designer is leaving the business – retirement, not making enough money, tired of doing it, etc. Then there is customer dissatisfaction – lack of support, high costs, slow response, etc. All of these reasons are different and will impact the “exit status” of the site when it is transferred to new admin.